-After reading close to 50 term papers the last couple of weeks, I see that there are many small things that have an impact on the grading.
+After reading close to 50 term papers in the last couple of weeks, I see that many small things impact the grading.
 So to all students out there, here are a few hints to what will most certainly improve your grade (next time):

 - Spelling errors: using modern word processors, there is really no need to have any spelling errors in your documents at all.
-A few is acceptable, several per page is too much.
+A few are acceptable; several per page is too much.
 This will most likely irritate the reader, and your grade will certainly drop.

 - Division of words: this has become a huge problem in Norwegian in recent years.
 As we get

 more influenced by the English language, more people have started spelling words apart.
 Sometimes this is semantically harmless; other times, it ends up being involuntary funny, but it may also change the meaning entirely.
 Anyways, dividing up words still counts as spelling errors.

 - Style: it is always more pleasant to read documents that are well written.
 I am not a particularly good writer myself, so I am constantly trying to remind myself that it is OK to think about writing as a tool to convey a message.
 If you are struggling with writing, write shorter sentences.
 Then check that the sentences make up a logical structure.